Diontae Johnson Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Johnson's 51 receiving yards in his one matchup against the Chiefs are 9.5 fewer than his over/under for Sunday's game.
+- Johnson had 51 receiving yards in one career matchup against the Chiefs, 9.5 fewer than his receiving yards prop bet over/under for Sunday's game (60.5).

-- Johnson caught a touchdown pass in that matchup against the Chiefs.
+- Johnson caught a touchdown pass in that contest against the Chiefs.

 Recent Performances

-- Johnson put together a 51-yard performance against the Ravens on seven catches.
+- Against the Ravens in Week 18, Johnson totaled 51 yards on seven receptions (10 targets).

-- Over his last three games, Johnson has hauled in 133 yards (on 21 grabs) and two touchdowns.
+- In his last three games, Johnson has caught 21 passes for 133 yards and two touchdowns.
+He was targeted 34 times, and averaged 44.3 yards per game.

 Johnson's Pittsburgh Teammates